 20. Growth Milestones

-You may have recently become subject to ‘large employer’ rules.
-These are federal in most cases and are primarily related to discrimination laws and the Affordable Care Act (ACA).
+If you have added employees, you may now be subject to ‘large employer’ rules.
 It all depends on how many employees you have.
 Firstly, if you have at least one employee, you must provide equal pay for equal work to male and female employees.
 (You should do that anyway.)
 Secondly, if you have 15 to 19 employees, you are covered by the laws that prohibit discrimination.
 Based on race, color, religion, sex (including pregnancy, sexual orientation, or gender identity).
 Plus national origin, disability and genetic information (including family medical history).
-In addition, you are subject to the law that requires employers to provide equal pay for equal work.
+You can read about more compliance milestones here.